LadyAelita/DnD5e-Northland1300/Classes/Sorcerer (Revised).md

 You get expertise or proficiency in Perception, depending on if you're already proficient or not, and you always see true within 30 feet of you.

-You gain the ability to cast *Astral Projection* without expanding spell slots as part of your long rest sleep.
+You gain the ability to cast *Astral Projection* without expending spell slots as part of your long rest sleep.
 You can't combine it, however, with your *Dream Walking* or *Vivid Dreams* features.